TheGoodlike13/sahyun_bot/README.md

 MaxPick = maximum amount of choices given to user; defaults to 3; any positive number is OK; however, any number larger than MaxSearch will be effectively pointless, as this number just trims the results after the search filters out unplayable matches

+MaxPrint = maximum amount of playlist items to print; defaults to 5; any positive number is OK

 #### [downtime]